BlockchainCommons/Learning-FROST-from-the-Command-Line/02_0_Signing_with_FROST.md

 The Zcash Foundation has created one of the most advanced developer resources for FROST.
-They've published a [set of Rust crates](https://github.com/ZcashFoundation/frost) implementing FROST with a variety of ciphersuites and a [set of CLI tools](https://github.com/ZcashFoundation/frost-tools).
+They've published a [set of Rust crates](https://github.com/ZcashFoundation/frost) implementing FROST with a variety of ciphersuites as well as a [set of CLI tools](https://github.com/ZcashFoundation/frost-tools).

-This chapter details how to use ZF FROST command-line tools to create FROST secret shares and to sign with them using the basic Trusted Dealer methodology.
+This chapter details how to use the ZF FROST command-line tools to create FROST secret shares and to sign with them using the basic Trusted Dealer methodology.

 ## Objectives for this Chapter